Uncle Kracker: New singles and Coffee & Beer (2018–present)

 On August 10, 2018, Kracker released his new single entitled "Floatin'", along with an accompanying music video.

 On May 4, 2020, "No Time to Be Sober" premiered with a simple lockdown music video.
 On December 21, 2020, "Silver Bells" released for Christmas.

 On June 9, 2023, Uncle Kracker released the single "Sweet 16".

 On July 20, 2023, "Reason to Drink" was released.

 Uncle Kracker toured with Lynyrd Skynyrd and ZZ Top on their Sharp Dressed Simple Man Tour, which commenced on July 21, 2023 in West Palm Beach and concluded on September 17 in Camden.

 On October 19, 2023, "Cruising Altitude" released after the finished tour.

 "Beach Chair," Uncle's latest single with accompanying video directed by The Manning Brothers, was released on May 31, 2024.

 On July 12, 2024, Uncle Kracker released his first album in a decade entitled Coffee & Beer.

 Personal life

-Shafer was married to Melanie Haas from 1998 to 2014.
+Shafer was married to Melanie Haas from 1998 to 2013.
 They had three children together.
 Shafer has two children with his second wife.

-In 2007, Shafer was arrested for a second-degree sex offense charge and released on $75,000 bond.
-He pleaded guilty to a lesser charge and was sentenced to a year of probation.
+In 2007, Shafer was arrested for a second-degree sex offense charge and released on $75,000 bond after a 26-year old woman alleged he groped her at a nightclub.
+He pleaded guilty to a lesser charge and was sentenced to a year of probation, saying he did touch the woman but denying any sexual intent and claiming the incident happened after the woman bumped into him at the club.